 MAKING space for new ideas - enlivening citIES through public participation

-Long left vacant properties aren’t appealing to new tenants.
-Better is to attract attention to them and show off their potential.
-Temporary activations of space do this, as well as engage new parts of the community in a city’s centre.
+Long left vacant properties or commons spaces that are left underutilisedaren’t appealing to new tenants.
+Attract attention to them and show off their potential.
+Engage new parts of the community in a city’s centre.
 Property owners are a vital part of the enlivening of the city.
 Bring life to your property and increase its chances of being tenanted.

 Urban Dream Brokerage is one of many agencies around the world who have proven the power for urban revitalisation of brokering the temporary use of space.
 We find the right project for your property and ensure insurance, licensing and care for property are handled professionally and smoothly with minimum interruption.
 For information on how it works go here.
 For an introduction to what it's all about listen to this interview with RNZ's Wallace Chapman.

 Letting Space have worked with property owners on the use of vacant space since 2010, and founded Urban Dream Brokerage in 2012.